Srijanti/Impledge-Word-Composition-Problem/README.md

 # Overview
 This program is designed to find the longest and second longest compounded words from a list of words using a trie data structure.
 The solution includes a C++ implementation that reads words from input files, processes them using the trie, and outputs the results.

-# Design
+# Design Decisions
 Trie Implementation
 The program uses a trie data structure to efficiently store and retrieve words.
 The TrieNode structure represents a node in the trie, and the Solution class manages the trie operations such as insertion, search, and flag manipulation.

-# Word Processing
-The Solution class includes methods for inserting words into the trie, searching for compounded words, and marking/unmarking the end of words.
-The program utilizes recursion to navigate the trie during searches and updates.

-# Decision
-We opted for a trie data structure to efficiently store and process a large number of words.
-Recursion simplifies code structure and allows seamless traversal of the trie, enhancing readability and maintainability.
-Words are sorted based on length in descending order.
+The decision to use a Trie structure helps organize words effectively.
+Sorting words by length makes it easier to find longer compounded words.
+The Trie quickly checks if a word can be made using other words.
+The code is flexible, handling multiple input files, and uses C++11 for improved functionality.

-# File Input/Output
+# Approach
-The program reads words from input files specified in the filenames vector.
-Each input file is processed independently, and the results are printed to the console.
+This code utilizes a Trie data structure to efficiently identify the longest and second-longest compounded words from a list.
+By sorting the words in descending order of length, it prioritizes longer words during the search process.
+The Trie is built by inserting each word, and during traversal, the code checks if a word can be formed using two or more other words.
+The resulting longest and second-longest compounded words are then displayed.
+The program is designed to process multiple input files, measuring the time taken for each operation.

 # How to Execute